UCF/UCF-Landing-Pages-CPT/README.txt

     The full list of modifiable config values can be viewed in `gulpfile.js` (see `config` variable).
 3. Run `gulp default` to process front-end assets.
-4. If you haven't already done so, create a new WordPress site on your development environment to test this plugin against{{IF THIS PLUGIN REQUIRES OTHER PLUGINS:}}, and [install and activate all plugin dependencies](https://github.com/UCF/UCF-Landing-Pages-CPT/wiki/Installation#installation-requirements){{ENDIF}}.
+4. If you haven't already done so, create a new WordPress site on your development environment to test this plugin against.
 5. Activate this plugin on your development WordPress site.
-6. Configure plugin settings from the WordPress admin under "{{Your plugin's admin menu label}}".
-7. Run `gulp watch` to continuously watch changes to scss and js files.{{edit this list if the plugin doesn't include css/js!}}  If you enabled BrowserSync in `gulp-config.json`, it will also reload your browser when plugin files change.
+6. Run `gulp watch` to continuously watch changes to scss and js files.
+If you enabled BrowserSync in `gulp-config.json`, it will also reload your browser when plugin files change.

 = Other Notes =
 * This plugin's README.md file is automatically generated.
 Please only make modifications to the README.txt file, and make sure the `gulp readme` command has been run before committing README changes.
 See the [contributing guidelines](https://github.com/UCF/UCF-Landing-Pages-CPT/blob/master/CONTRIBUTING.md) for more information.